anhpt00973/Rocket.Chat/apps/meteor/app/bot-helpers/README.md

-# SMC-Chat bot helpers
+# Star Media's workplace bot helpers

 This package provides some extra shortcut Meteor methods intended to help Hubot scripts.

 ## Approach

-This was an experiment in how to extend Hubot and SMC-Chat integration.
+This was an experiment in how to extend Hubot and Star Media's workplace integration.

 Keeping controller logic out of Hubot scripts made sense to me, but its not necessarily the best approach.

-For bots to use these methods they obviously need this package added to SMC-Chat as well as the [rocketchat adapter](https://github.com/RocketChat/hubot-rocketchat).
+For bots to use these methods they obviously need this package added to Star Media's workplace as well as the [rocketchat adapter](https://github.com/RocketChat/hubot-rocketchat).

 ## Usage